 The portion of NJ's water bodies that meet quality standards for various uses is declining.
-Standards exist for fishing, swimming, shellfish harvesting, drinking water supply, and aquatic life.
-Fewer than 20% of water bodies in New Jersey are rated as "fully supporting" recreational uses.
+Fewer than 20% of water bodies in New Jersey are rated as "fully supporting" recreational use and fewer than 1% are safe for fishing for consumption.

+?
 River and Stream Biodiversity